 There is a ton to do in the area for every age and ability level!
 Whether you're interested in learning about our unique history or you're coming for the glaciers, there are fun and educational guided activities and lots of opportunities for independent hiking and exploration too!
 Let us know if you have any questions about what to do in the area - we are always happy to make a recomendation.

-Whether you're here for the history or the wilderness, no one knows either better than our friends at
+Whether you're here for the history or the wilderness, no one knows either better than local St. Elias Alpine Guides.

-Their 2-hour Tour of Kennecott is a great introduction to the area and will provide you with context for the rest of your trip!
-This tour is the only way to get inside the impressive 14-story concentration mill and other buildings in Kennecott!
+The 2-hour Tour of Kennecott is a great introduction to the area the only way to get inside the impressive 14-story concentration mill.

 We are in the middle of an enormously vast wilderness and the best way to really get a sense of it is to get up in a bush plane for an aerial view!
 Wrangell Mountain Air has some of the best pilots in the state and they love to show of our big, beautiful "backyard".
 We highly recommend a Flightseeing Tour with them while you're here.
 Wrangell Mountain Air also offers flights in from Chitina and charters throughout the state.